catseye/Robin/README.markdown

   from modules qualified by default, and have something to turn this off.
   Possibly support "only" and "hiding" qualifiers.

-### Concurrency ###

-* Redesign `spawn` to not need a macro (it can evaluate an expression directly because it's a macro itself -- and `parent` can be bound to `(myself)` in the enclosing environment instead of passing it as a parameter.)
-Also, have it bind the spawned pid to an identifier, just like `recv` and so forth, for consistency.

-* Write both `call` and `respond` in pure Robin, taking care to queue unrecognized messages and re-send them to self while avoiding busy looping.

 ### Standard Modules ###

 * Establish a convention for "binary" versus "n-ary" functions:
   `and` and `and-many`, `+` and `+-many`, and so forth.
 This strikes me as nicer (at this time) than making those operations always take any number of arguments.
+Actually, `sum`, `product`, `conj`, `disj` are probably fine names for the n-ary versions of those operations; they can each take a single list as their argument.

-* Possibly add alist functions to the module, or create a new `alist` module for that purpose: `lookup`, `insert` (?), and `remove`.
+* Possibly add alist functions to the `list` module, or create a new `alist` module for that purpose: `lookup`, `insert` (?), and `remove`.

 * Write a `timer` module which exports a process which can be asked